ethereum/yellowpaper/README.md

 ## Usage

 The paper comes as a single ``latex`` file ``Paper.tex``.
 The latest version is generally available as a PDF at https://ethereum.github.io/yellowpaper/paper.pdf or just [yellowpaper.io](http://yellowpaper.io/).
+If you find that the borders for links block too much text when viewing the PDF in the browser, you can instead download it and open and view it with a PDF viewer application such as Adobe Acrobat or Evince, where the borders are less likely to display over text.

 ## How to build